 We finally made it down to the Corviglia gondola which is at 2846 meters and asked a woman to take our photo (although we had walked down about 700 or 800 meters including having to walk back up again) so we weren’t still at the top of the world.
 Shirley took another one of me at the next gondola stop.

-Shirley got a photo of St. Moritz form the gondola going down.
+Shirley took a photo of St. Moritz from the gondola as we were going down.

 We walked around St. Moritz for a while and had ice-cream cones.
 Shirley had chocolate but I had a double with a scoop of chocolate and a scoop of raspberry.
 It was delicious.

 After Shirley tasted my raspberry, she decided to get another cone with raspberry.

 Then we stopped at the tourist office.
 He told us to go see the Leaning Tower of St. Moritz.